-Section 8109-4.8.3.5 - Surface Water Features - Setbacks and Permitting
+Section 8109 - 4.8.3.5 - Surface Water Features - Setbacks and Permitting

 - a.
 Development subject to and not prohibited by this Sec.
-8109-4.8.3, other than the removal of invasive plants addressed in subsection b below, requires a Planning Director-approved Planned Development Permit pursuant to Sec.
+8109-4.8.3, other than the removal of invasive plants addressed in subsection (b) below, requires a Planning Director-approved Planned Development Permit pursuant to Sec.
 8111-1.2 if any portion thereof, including any resulting fuel modification required by the Ventura County Fire Protection District, is proposed to be sited or conducted within a surface water feature. - b.
 A Zoning Clearance issued pursuant to Sec.
-8111-1.1 is required to authorize any vegetation modification subject to and not prohibited by this Sec.
-8109-4.8.3 that is limited exclusively to invasive plants within a surface water feature.
+8111-1.1 is required to authorize any vegetation modification limited exclusively to invasive plants within a surface water feature.
 An application for such a Zoning Clearance shall include, in addition to all other information required by the Planning Division pursuant to Sections 8111-2.1 and 8111-2.3, the following: (i) photographs of all vegetation proposed to be removed; (ii) identification of all invasive plants to be removed; (iii) method by which the removal will occur; and (iv) measures that will be taken to ensure that no native vegetation is damaged or removed.
-The Zoning Clearance shall prohibit the damaging or removal of native vegetation and shall require implementation of the identified measures to ensure that no native vegetation is damaged or removed.
+The Zoning Clearance shall prohibit the damaging or removal of native vegetation and shall require implementation of the identified measures to ensure that no native vegetation is damaged or removed. - c.
+The designation of any area, or portion thereof, as a surface water feature may be reconsidered by the Planning Division upon request by an applicant proposing a development subject to this Sec.
+8109-4.8.3.5.
+When reconsideration is requested, the sole issue is whether the area qualifies as a surface water feature as the term is defined in Article 2.
+The reconsideration request shall be submitted on a form provided by the Planning Division and shall include a field survey of the designated surface water area that is prepared by a qualified biologist in accordance with the Biological Resources section of the Ventura County Initial Study Assessment Guidelines, as may be amended.
+The applicant shall be responsible for paying all County fees and costs associated with processing the reconsideration request.
+The request shall be decided by the Planning Director or designee without a public hearing.
+The decision shall be final and not subject to administrative appeal pursuant to Sec.
+8111-7.